jreades/urb-studies-predicting-gentrification/README.md

 ### Geo-Convert

-There are also several scripts to support testing of the class created to automate interaction with the ONS's Geo-Convert tool.
+There are also several scripts to support testing of the class created to automate interaction with the MIMAS's Geo-Convert tool.
 This is essential for mapping between 2001 and 2011 because of boundary changes between the two Censuses.
 If you are not working with UK Census data then this tool is not relevant (though boundary changes may still impact your results... you have been warned!).
 I should note that although it is possible, in principle, to update this class to perform any and all of the actions associated with the Geo-Convert web service I have _only_ implemented the 2001 -> 2011 conversion of LSOAs as that is all that I needed.

-From time to time the ONS may also update Geo-Convert and break the `geoconvert` class; up to a point I will attempt to correct this quickly, but if the changes are substantial enough then this may not be something I'm able to address immediately.
+From time to time the MIMAS may also update Geo-Convert and break the `geoconvert` class; up to a point I will attempt to correct this quickly, but if the changes are substantial enough then this may not be something I'm able to address immediately.

 ### Downloading Data